gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - DSL to declare that a toolchain supports certain target platform, and how to invoke the tools to do so.
 - Introduce `XCode`, `Cygwin`, `MinGW` toolchains, to allow selection of specific gcc or clang implementations.
+    - Use the `XCode` tool chain to determine mac-specific gcc args
+    - Use the `Cygwin` and `MinGW` toolchains to provide additional path requirements for `InstallExecutable` task

     toolchains {
         gcc {